Blink Twice (Bini song): Background and release

 Following the commercial success of their singles "Pantropiko", "Salamin, Salamin", and "Cherry on Top" in 2024, Bini embarked on their first concert tour Biniverse, which was succeeded by a three-evening event held at the Araneta Coliseum titled The Grand Biniverse in November.
 On November 19, the last night of the event, the group announced that they would be releasing the single "Blink Twice" the following year and that they would be hosting their next concert, Grand Biniverse: The Valentine Repeat, on February 15, 2025, at the Philippine Arena.
 Teasers for the single, including a five-second snippet, an eye-doctor-themed promotional image, and the single's cover art, were shared on Bini's social media platforms.
 It was later revealed that the single would be released on February 13, two days before the scheduled Valentine concert, which would serve as the opening show for Biniverse World Tour 2025.

 "Blink Twice" was released on February 13, 2025, alongside an accompanying music video.
 The song marked the group's first release after their contract renewal with Star Music and ABS-CBN on February 4.
 It was first publicly performed by Bini at the Grand Biniverse: The Valentine Repeat concert on February 15, during which it was revealed to be part of an upcoming EP titled Biniverse, which was released on February 27 and includes the previously released 2024 singles "Cherry on Top" and its "BiniMo" remix with Agnez Mo.
 On March 14, Bini released "Blink Twice (Dos Veces (Note: "Twice" in Spanish.)
 Remix)" on March 14 with Mexican singer Belinda.
-On April 11, 2025, "Blink Twice (Taglish Version)" was released with Mikha singing the Tagalog part of the song.